taichi-dev/taichi/docs/dev_install.rst

       export TAICHI_REPO_DIR=/path/to/taichi  # Path to your taichi repository export PYTHONPATH=$TAICHI_REPO_DIR/python:$PYTHONPATH
       export PATH=$TAICHI_REPO_DIR/bin:$PATH
-      # export PATH=/opt/llvm/bin:$PATH  # Uncomment if your llvm-8 or clang-8 is in /opt
+      # export PATH=/opt/llvm/bin:$PATH  # Uncomment if your llvm or clang is installed in /opt

     Then execute ``source ~/.bashrc`` to reload shell config.